saurav-k/xshield-ng-lab-builder/README.md

-# A sample enterprise environment for Xshield
+# A sample enterprise lab for Xshield

 ![alt](images/lab-env.png)

-This environmet consists of EC2 instances deployed using Terraform in any AWS region of your choosing.
+This lab consists of EC2 instances deployed using Terraform in any AWS region of your choosing.
 It represents two environments with a mix of Ubuntu Linux and Microsoft Windows servers, and also includes three "legacy" systems served by a ColorTokens Gatekeeper appliance.
 Built-in traffic generators send HTTP requests to the CRM, HRMS and Wordpress front-ends.
 Infrastructure services include a SIEM, a vulnerability scanner, and an Inventory Management system.

-Xshield agents are deployed during Terraform-ation, and Ansible scripts are also included if you decommision the agents from the Xshield console, and would like to re-install them withot destroying and rebuilding the environment.
+Xshield agents are deployed during Terraform-ation, and optional Ansible scripts are also included.
+The Ansible scripts are useful if you decommision the agents from the Xshield console, and would like to re-install them withot destroying and rebuilding the environment.

-You may use your own macOS or Windows system to run Terraform and Ansible from, or deploy a small Ubuntu server VM.
+You may use your own macOS or Windows system to execute Terraform (and Ansible), or deploy a small Ubuntu server VM.

 ## Setup the necessary tools